notTamion/DiscordConnector/README.md

 - DCChat.syntax - /setdcsyntax /setmcsyntax /setjoinsyntax /setleavesyntax
 - Manage Server - Execute Commands from Console on Discord

-Now you should be good to go for questions or help please contact me on Discord @tamion or SpigotMC.
+For questions or help please contact me on Discord @tamion or SpigotMC.